pgeu/pgeu-system/docs/confreg/registrations.md

 attendee.
 It requires the administrator to confirm it manually.

 Confirmed speaker
-: The attendee registering must, with the same community account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted*.
+: The attendee registering must, with the same account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted*.
 Most of the time, the "Confirmed or reserve speaker" should probably be used instead.

 Confirmed or reserve speaker
-: The attendee registering must, with the same community account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted* or the state *Reserve*..
+: The attendee registering must, with the same account, have a speaker profile, and have at least one talk by this speaker profile be in a [state](callforpapers#states) of *Accepted* or the state *Reserve*..
 This means that speakers on the reserve list can also use